Hip Bursitis Specialist

 Certain spine diseases, rheumatoid arthritis, and leg length inequality increase your risk for developing hip bursitis.

 When a hip bursitis is suspected it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a hip bursitis specialist who provides detailed examination and care for patients with hip bursitis in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a hip bursitis specialist who provides detailed examination and care for patients with hip bursitis in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Hip Bursitis